Wasabi Setup on Tails

-This essay is extracted from this step by step guide, which also includes tutorials on how to install Tails, create a persistent storage and use Bitcoin Core alongside with it.
+This essay is extracted from this step-by-step guide, which also includes tutorials on how to install Tails, create persistent storage and use Bitcoin Core alongside with it.

 You need sudo privileges to install Wasabi, at “Tails Greeter” create your admin password in “additional settings” and launch Tails.

-Verify the PGP signature of the downloaded package, the zkSNACKs' PGP key fingerprint is:
+Verify the PGP signature of the downloaded package, the zkSNACKs' PGP public key fingerprint is:

 6FB3 872B 5D42 292F 5992 0797 8563 4832 8949 861E

 You can now save your

 Wasabi-220.127.116.11.deb into the persistent storage, which should look like this: